 Overview: Every year, when the season is right, TDM and Pinky pack up the rig with a few bikes, a canoe and a couple of beach towels and then charge up to Waldo Lake to enjoy a few weekends with our mutual favorite ride in Oregon.
 The question is, which of the many loops found in this area are to be our favorite ride today?
 The Waldo lake trail is, in itself, an absolute classic, but the combination of awesome setting, great camping, and varied trail choices make it something that TDM dreams of for the nine months of waiting it takes to get back to Waldo season each year.
 To summarize this summary, unless you vehemently hate XC trail riding, this should be on your list of top priority rides within the Beaver state.
 Just make sure the mosquitos are gone or you will never make it out of the parking lot alive.

 Pros: There are a wide variety of trails in this area which link together to form rides as big or as small as your little heart might desire and all of them are good.
-There are great trails for kids, beginners, and aces alike, mostly in a cross country style, but with several epic descents sprinkled liberally over the larger peaks.
+There are great trails for kids, beginners, and aces alike, mostly in a cross country style, but TDM wants to be clear; the five or six epic descents sprinkled over the larger peaks are each among the best in the state…no doubt.
 The ride around the lake has great rhythm and reliably fantastic scenery.
 The swimming holes are good too.
 Waldo Lake has three great campgrounds, with the trail running through each of them.
 There is fantastic paddling, hiking and sailing.
 It’s a great place to camp with family and friends and then sneak out for a loop while others are lounging on the beach…or the other way around if favorable beverages are near.